|A Q & A with Jeff Smith

 Before that, I’ve been able to apply some of these techniques to the problems of ad segmentation and valuation at Intent Media.
 Ensuring that that system was reactive was really core to the mission of that system, because it was making decisions in milliseconds that directly converted into revenue for our customers and our company.
 If that system was anything less than perfectly responsive, it would have cost us money.

 And before that, I worked on predicting the stock market at Aidyia, an AI hedge fund in Hong Kong.
+From checking air nz stock to wall street predictions, I did it all!
 As you might imagine, you really need to build a very sound machine learning system before you’re going to give it access to trading millions of dollars using machine learning models.
+I’ve thought about returning to the stock market, investing just for myself, although I may need to read some motley fool reviews to brush up on my skills and familiarise myself with the stock market scene once again.
+Maybe I would just get an advisor instead so that I could focus on other things too, shouldn’t be too difficult with so many of them out there, they can check out the Stock signals to see which area is more viable.

 But I can’t actually tell you too much more about those systems than those generalities.
 I certainly can’t show you the source code from any of those systems, which is why I decided to write a book with a bunch of cartoon animals doing machine learning.
 I want to be able to share techniques that are useful in the real world, even though I can’t show the source code of the systems that I work on every day.
 The fictitious systems in the book are exactly like real world systems, with all of the same characteristics and challenges, but they’re newly created as a way of talking about how to make real world machine learning systems into reactive ones.